 Always read and follow directions on the OTC Drug Facts label

-Choose an OTC medicine that treats only the problem you have
+Choose an OTC medicine that treats only the problem you have.
+Do not self-diagnose.
+See a medical professional for a full exam!

 If your medicine is causing a side effect speak to your doctor or another healthcare professional.